 Here, we’ll just briefly go over a few of the metrics to give you an idea of the value they can bring.

 Bounce rate shows the percentage of visitors who leave your website quickly without doing anything.
-If your bounce rate is high, it means that your content isn’t interesting or engaging enough.
+A high bounce rate means your content isn’t interesting or engaging enough.

-New visitors vs returning visitors shows the ratio of first-time visitors and the ones that have already visited before.
-If you have many returning visitors, it’s a good sign as it might mean that you have a lot of loyal customers.
+New visitors vs. returning visitors shows the ratio of first-time visitors to returning visitors.
+If you have many returning visitors, it’s a good sign, as it might mean that you have a lot of loyal customers.
 If not, it’s a reason for working on your customer retention strategy.

-Conversion rate is the most important measurement of success as it shows the share of people that actually made a booking through your site.
+Conversion rate is the most important measurement of success as it shows the share of people who actually made a booking through your site, making it close to the LBR metric.

 Time on site or Average session duration is how much time visitors spend on your website.
 If you get a lot of traffic but the session duration is low, it might be a sign to optimize your content.